Jew with a coin: Bans

-In June 2021 the city of Kraków announced its plans to ban the sale of Jew with a Coin figurines in public events, A statement was made that:
+In June 2021 the city of Kraków announced its plans to ban the sale of Jew with a Coin figurines in public events, A statement calling for this ban was issued by a committee of Krakowian cultural professionals who had investigated the "Jew with a coin" phenomenon, arguing that:

-The decision follows the report of the 48-member round table Towards the Phenomenon of the "Lucky Jew" in Poland, which examined the phenomena and announced that "the presence of Jewish figurines with money in souvenir stores and fairs is unequivocally perceived as a proof of lack of reflection and sensitivity in the area of the so-called 'difficult heritage'... [the] participants declare that the city, which lost almost all of its Jewish inhabitants as a result of World War II, must take all possible steps to prevent the presence of this phenomenon in the public space."
+It was the report of the 48-member round table Towards the Phenomenon of the "Lucky Jew" in Poland, which also stated that "the presence of Jewish figurines with money in souvenir stores and fairs is unequivocally perceived as a proof of lack of reflection and sensitivity in the area of the so-called 'difficult heritage'... [the] participants declare that the city, which lost almost all of its Jewish inhabitants as a result of World War II, must take all possible steps to prevent the presence of this phenomenon in the public space."